 Photo by Nelly Volkovich on Unsplash

 Moonlight and starlight.
 Without darkness we can’t see the glow of the moon and the sparkle of the stars.
-Make an effort to glimpse the full moon happening this winter on January 28, February 27 and March 28 (and mark your calendar for the supermoon happening in April and May!)
+Make an effort to glimpse the full moon happening this winter on January 17, February 16 and March 18.
 If you’re lucky enough to see the magic of the northern lights, it’s a sight to behold that only happens in high latitudes during the winter.
 If you aren’t able to see it in person, even watching videos of this spectacle helps to tap into the secrets of nature and lightens up your vibe.
 You can watch a live cam from far off places like Finland, or a recording with relaxing music.